aeternity/aestudio/README.md

-# 🔥Fire Editor 🔥 for writing Smart Cpntracts for the Æternity Blockchain
+# 🔥 Fire Editor 🔥 for writing Smart Contracts for the Æternity Blockchain

 ## Install for Linux / Mac